DroidWorksStudio/EasyLauncher/README.md

 #### Easy Launcher - the minimalist productivity launcher for focus, productivity, keep your focus on what really counts.

-- Chat with us at [EasyLauncher](https://t.me/DroidWorksStudio) on telegram.
 - This application can be found on [F-Droid](https://f-droid.org/packages/app.easy.launcher/) and [Github](https://github.com/HeCodes2Much/EasyLauncher/releases/).
 - The latest stable version is available on the [`main`](https://github.com/HeCodes2Much/EasyLauncher/tree/main) branch, which can be cloned to build the application independently.
 - Additionally, a Github action has been set up to automatically generate an APK for every [release](https://github.com/HeCodes2Much/EasyLauncher/releases).